chaosweasl/interva/README.md

 ### When will it be available for Linux and MacOS too?

-i don't know, but it will be **in the near future** (possible for linux but I won't do it right now, and for macOS I'd need a developer license)
+i don't know, but it will be **in the near future**.
+(It's possible for linux, however for macOS I'd need a developer license)

 ### What about Android and iOS?

-**NOT in the near future** (it's possible but requires money for developer licensing so I can publish it on the app stores)
+**NOT in the near future** (it's possible but I need money for developer licenses so I can publish it on the app stores)

 ## Screenshots